dreymonde/AppFolder/README.md

 let fileURL = caches.url.appendingPathComponent("cached-file.json")
 ```

-**AppFolder** represents a file structure of your app's container and gives you more better understanding of where you store your files. `AppFolder` is a main entrance point to your folders.
+**AppFolder** represents a file structure of your app's container and gives you a better understanding of where your files are stored. `AppFolder` is a main entrance point to your folders.
 Inside you can find:

 - **Documents** (`AppFolder.Documents`).
 Inside this directory you should store *"only documents and other data that is user-generated, or that cannot otherwise be recreated by your application."* - [iOS Data Storage Guidelines][storage-guidelines-url]
 - **Library/Application Support** (`AppFolder.Library.Application_Support`). *"The Application Support directory is a good place to store files that might be in your Documents directory but that shouldn't be seen by users.
 For example, a database that your app needs but that the user would never open manually."* - [iOS Storage Best Practices][storage-practices-url]